tedee-com/tedee-lock-ble-api-doc/docs/source/ble/services.rst

     *xxxx0000-xxxx-xxxx-xx00-000000000000*

-    As name says it is a fake service only to say that it's Tedee Lock with such Serial Number.
+    The only purpose of this service is to present the device serial number for identification purposes.
+No communication is implemented using this service.

-Other services that are forbidden for usage.
+Other services are forbidden for usage.